bookofproofs/bookofproofs.github.io/_sources/history/18th-century/condorcet.md

 ### Mathematical Profile (Excerpt):
 * His parents were Jean Pierre Antoine Caritat de Condorcet (1702-1743) and Marie Madeleine Catherine Gaudry (1710-1784).
 * Antoine Caritat de Condorcet was a military man and was captain of the Barbançon regiment.
-* He married Madeleine Gaudry on 12 March 1740 in Ribemont.
-* Madeleine had been born in Ribemont on 30 January 1710 and had married her first husband Fulcrand Philippe Etienne de Saint Félixon on 3 January 1731.
-* Antoine was then Madeleine's second husband but, sadly, he was killed on manoeuvres near Neuf Brisach, France, on 22 October 1743, only five weeks after the birth of their only child Marie Jean Antoine Nicolas de Caritat, the subject of this biography.
-* The noble Condorcet family had undergone forced religious changes which are worth mentioning since they almost certainly had an impact on the young child.
-* Henri de Caritat, his great-great-great-great grandfather, had adopted the Reformed faith as early as 1561 but when France turned against the Huguenots some members of the Condorcet family fled France while those was remained converted back to Roman Catholicism.
-* Condorcet, as we will refer to the subject of this biography, came from the branch re-converted to Catholicism and, had he followed the family tradition, he would have joined the military or the Church, the only two occupations deemed suitable to the nobility.
-* Condorcet's mother was a deeply religious woman and she dedicated her son to the Virgin Mary and treated him in an extremely protective manner, understandable after the loss of two husbands.
 * She continued to dress Condorcet as a baby in white dresses until he was eight years old.
 * He was kept away from others and denied the exercise and open air play that young boys would enjoy.
-* Up to the age of eight he received some instruction from his mother but his uncle, Bishop Jacques-Marie de Caritat de Condorcet, worried that the young boy was not getting a proper education, arranged for a Jesuit tutor to teach the boy at his home from the age of nine to eleven.
 * In 1754 Condorcet entered the Jesuit College in Reims where he spent four years.
-* By contrast, the crowns bestowed in our colleges - which induce the schoolboy to believe himself already a great man - only arouse a childish vanity from which a wise system of instruction would seek to preserve us if, by misfortune, its origin lay in our nature and not in our blundering institutions.
 * In 1758 Condorcet entered the Collège de Navarre in Paris which had a high academic reputation.
 * A recent development had been in 1753 when Jean-Antoine Nollet (1700-1770) had been appointed as the first professor of experimental physics and had taught in a specially constructed lecture theatre for 600 students.
 * Georges Girault de Kéroudou taught mathematics and philosophy at the Collège de Navarre and he gave Condorcet a passion for mathematics so, when he graduated from the Collège de Navarre in 1760, he was determined to pursue a career in mathematics.
-* His family, however, were very strongly opposed to such a career feeling that this was totally against the spirit of the hereditary nature of the noble standing of "de Condorcet."
-He spent two years back at his home in Ribemont studying mathematics on his own, arguing to be allowed to pursue a career in mathematics and science and, eventually, he prevailed.
 * In 1762 Condorcet left his home in Ribemont and went to Paris where he lived with Georges Girault de Kéroudou who had taught him mathematics at the Collège de Navarre.
 * Condorcet lived in a small attic above Girault de Kéroudou's home on the rue de Jacob in central Paris, close to the University.
 * Jeanne Julie Éléonore de Lespinasse (1732-1776), who ran a salon in Paris and became famed as a letter writer, was a close friend of Jean le Rond d'Alembert and she got to know Condorcet well at this time.